-Late Shakib strikes rattle Kiwis: 2nd Test, Day 2 (Christchurch) :: The largest library of cricket videos
+Prasanna, Dickwella stun South Africa, win series: 3rd T20 (Cape Town) :: The largest library of cricket videos

+Opener Niroshan Dickwella smashed 68 off 51 balls and allrounder Seekkuge Prasanna (37 not out off 16 balls, and 1-21) was the unlikely hero as he finished off the chase ... [more]

-Matches Tagged in ClipDex2017 NZL v BAN 2nd Test
+Matches Tagged in ClipDex2017 RSA v SRL 3rd T20

-Series Tagged in ClipDex2017 NZL v BAN Test serie ...
+Series Tagged in ClipDex2017 RSA v SRL T20 series

-Players Tagged in ClipDexTaylor, Ross Luteru Taskin Ahmed Shakib Al Hasan Nicholls, Henry M Latham, Thomas W M Williamson, Kane S Rubel Hossain
+Players Tagged in ClipDexBehardien, Farhaan Ngidi, Lungisani Sandakan, P A D Lakshan R De Silva, Thakshila Imran Tahir Mosehle, Mangaliso Chandimal, Dinesh Gunaratne, D Asela S Dickwella, D P D Niroshan Prasanna, Seekkuge Hendricks, Reeza R Kulasekara, Nuwan de Villiers, Abraham B Smuts, Jon-Jon Trevor

-Grounds Tagged in ClipDexHagley Oval
+Grounds Tagged in ClipDexNewlands

-Categories Tagged in ClipDexTest Matches
+Categories Tagged in ClipDexLimited Overs (ODI & T20)

 |from around the world